tomkooij/modelleertaal/README.md

 Modelleertaal is  the language used for "natuurkundig modelleren" (dynamical models in  high school physics in NL).
-The language is a subset of "CoachTaal" which is an imperative language (resembling Pascal) with the keywords translated into Dutch.
+The language is a subset of "CoachTaal" which is an imperative language derived from Pascal.
+Modollertaal tries to resemble the syntax used in Dutch textbooks and exams, which is CoachTaal with some differences:

+Statements are not ; terminated
+= is used for assignments (:= is allowed, and treated as an alias.
+Slightly different from CoachTaal) == is used for the 'equal' operator, instead of =.
+In practice the == operator should never be used.
+Only 'als dan eindals' and 'stop' statements are implemented.
+Other flowcontrol is never used in modellertaal.
+Functions cannot be defined.
+Most math functions from CoachTaal are implemented. sin(x), cos(x) and tan(x) are always in radians.

 ```
- Note that keywords start with a capital (and are in dutch).
- Statements are not ; terminated
- Comments start with '

    Example: